meraki/dashboard-api-go/client/docs/DhcpServerPolicyApi.md

 ## UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer

-> GetNetworkSwitchDhcpServerPolicyArpInspectionTrustedServers200ResponseInner UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(ctx, networkId, trustedServerId).UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(updateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer).Execute()
+> GetNetworkSwitchDhcpServerPolicyArpInspectionTrustedServers200ResponseInner UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServer(ctx, networkId, trustedServerId).UpdateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServerRequest(updateNetworkSwitchDhcpServerPolicyArpInspectionTrustedServerRequest).Execute()

 Update a server that is trusted by Dynamic ARP Inspection on this network